Leroy Fer: Senior team

 On 8 August 2010, Fer was called up to the Netherlands squad for the first time.
 Three days later on 11 August 2010 against Ukraine, he made his debut for the national team, coming on as a 63rd-minute substitute, in a 1–1 draw.
 After a two years absence, Fer was called up to the Netherlands squad on 22 August 2012 and eventually making the final cut on 31 August 2012.
 He made his first appearances for the national team in two years, coming on as a 49th-minute substitute, in a 2–0 win against Turkey on 7 September 2012.

 On 7 October 2013, Fer was called up to the Netherlands for the first time in over a year.
 He made his first appearance for the national team in over a year, coming on as an 80th-minute substitute, in an 8–1 win against Hungary on 11 October 2013.
 Four days later on 15 October 2013, Fer made his first start for Netherlands, starting the whole game, in a 2–0 win against Turkey.
 He later made two appearances between November 2013 and June 2014, coming against Colombia and Wales.
 In May 2014, Fer was included in the squad for the World Cup 2014 in Brazil.
 On 31 May 2014, he made the cut to be included in the 23 man squad.
 Fer scored his first World Cup goal in the group match against Chile on 23 June 2014, after coming on as a substitute.
 Despite making only one appearance in the tournament, Netherlands finished third place in the World Cup and for that, he received a bronze medal.

 Following the end of the tournament, Fer later appeared four more matches by the end of the year, all of which were substitute.
 Since 2015, he was called up to the Netherlands squad but did not play.

 Personal life

 Fer was raised Catholic: "In Zoetermeer we went to church every day.
 God gave me my football talent.
 I thank Him for that every day."
 On his right lower arm, he has a tattoo of the Christian cross with the text "In God I trust".
 Outside of football, Fer is a fan of rap music.
-However, they were separated in 2018 after four years of marriage.
+He got separated in 2018 after four years of marriage.
 He began a new relationship with Angela, where she gave birth to a baby daughter, Castle Fleurella.

 Throughout his football career, Fer campaigned against racism.
 In March 2015, three people were fined for racially abusing Fer on social media.